pb2106/Canva-pro/README.md

 "**Canva Pro VibeCoded by Naegleria**"

-A Chrome Extension that allows you to click on any image in Canva and copy its **unwatermarked (tl.png)** version directly to your clipboard with a single click – only when toggled **ON** via the popup.
+A Chrome Extension that allows you to click on any image in Canva and copy its **unwatermarked (tl.png)** version directly to your clipboard with a single click.
 > ⚠️ **Disclaimer**:
 > This extension does **not** bypass Canva Pro features such as access to premium templates or fonts.
 It only assists in copying pro images directly without watermark.
 Use responsibly and respect Canva's terms of service.
 > No context menu.
 No right-click.
 Just pure Canva Pro vibes.

 ---